CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-2-Hands-on-Lab/Module3.md

-# Module 3: Investigating and Responding to Security Alerts
+# Exercise 3: Investigating and Responding to Security Alerts

 ### Task 1: Accessing Security Alerts in Microsoft Defender for Cloud